Helping you free your child of an eating disorder

 Book Anorexia and other eating disorders - help your child eat well and be well

-There are physical signs that the body is reacting to malnourishment: thinning hair, cold hands, sore tummy, constipation, and fur on the face.
-For lots more indicators of an eating disorder, including specific signs of regular vomiting, check the endnotes.[iv]
+There are physical signs that the body is reacting to malnourishment: thinning hair, cold hands, stomach pains, constipation, and fine facial hair.
+For lots more indicators, including signs of regular vomiting, see the endnotes.

 What are the main eating disorders?

-In most countries, diagnosis is informed by one or both of these main sources: ICD from the World Health Organisation (WHO),[v] and DSM-5 from the American Psychiatric Association, which I’m using below.[vi]
+In most countries, diagnosis is informed by one or both of these main sources: ICD from the World Health Organisation (WHO), and DSM-5 from the American Psychiatric Association, which I’ll paraphrasing for you now.

-• disturbance in the way in which one’s body weight or shape is experienced, undue influence of body weight or shape on self-evaluation, or persistent lackof recognition of the seriousness of the current low body weight
+• ‘Disturbance in the way in which one’s body weight or shape is experienced, undue influence of body weight or shape on self-evaluation, or persistent lackof recognition of the seriousness of the current low body weight.’

 I’ll say more further down about the controversial ‘significantly low weight’ criterion for anorexia nervosa.